abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *in* can be translated as 'in accordance with/regard to/the case of' given the ablative case.
-- *deferebantur* from *defero, deferre, detuli, delatus* is 3rd plural imperfect passive indicative, meaning to carry/brind down/off.
+- *deferebantur* from *defero, deferre, detuli, delatus* is 3rd plural imperfect passive indicative, meaning to report.
 - *sum secutus* from *sequor, sequi, secutus sum* is 1st singular perfect indicative, meaning to follow.

-    Meanwhile, in regard to those who were reported to me as Christians, I have followed this method.
+    Meanwhile, in regard to those who were reported to me as Christians, I followed this method.

 8. *Interrogaui ipsos an essent Christiani.*